Small-Bodies-Node/catch/README.md

 done
 ```

+The ingestion would fail on two directories in V1.0 of the PDS3 data set: p20020627 and p20020814.  p20020627 has three files duplicated from p20020626, and p20020814 has three duplicated from p20020813.
+The checksums are different, but a visual inspection of the images suggests they are essentially the same data.
+The duplicate file names in p20020627 and p20020814 are hard-coded into the ingestion script, and skipped to avoid duplication.
+It relies on the PRODUCT_CREATION_TIME keyword in the PDS3 label, which are different.

 ## Modifying existing surveys

 After inserting, updating, or deleting survey observations, connect to the database and optimize the observation table's spatial index: `VACUUM ANALYZE obs;`.